oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

     ![Open ADB](./images/oauth-tokens.png "")

     > **Note:** Have your Slack admin grant you access to install your Slack application in your workspace to proceed with the following tasks in this lab.
-If you are a non-Oracle user, you might not need permission to install your Slack application.

 ## Task 3: Create a  Slack channel